valgherm/quickstart-hello-world/README.md

 ---
 ## Initiating on Git and GitHub: GitHub Docs > Get Started > Hello World.

-Following the documentation available on *GitHub Docs and Skills*, I am starting my journey into the Git world to put it in practice while learnig programming language.
+Following the documentation available on *GitHub Docs and Skills*, I am starting my journey into the Git world to put it in practice while learning a ==programming language==.